 - (a) First Degree.
 A person commits first degree murder when that person purposely, with premeditation and deliberation, causes the death of another person. - (b) Second Degree.
-A person commits second degree murder when that person: - (1) Recklessly, with extreme indifference to human life, causes the death of another person; or - (2) Negligently causes the death of another person, other than an accomplice, by committing the lethal act in the course of and in furtherance of committing or attempting to commit one of the following offenses: first or second degree arson as defined in RCC § 22E-2501; first degree sexual abuse as defined in RCC § 22E-1303; first degree sexual abuse of a minor as defined in RCC § 22E-1304; first and second degree child abuse criminal abuse of a minor as defined in RCC § 22E-2701 when committed while possessing a dangerous weapon on his or her person; first, second, third, or fourth degree robbery as defined in RCC § 22E-1501; or first or second degree kidnapping as defined in RCC § 22E-1401.
+A person commits second degree murder when that person: - (1) Recklessly, with extreme indifference to human life, causes the death of another person; or - (2) Negligently causes the death of another person, other than an accomplice, by committing the lethal act in the course of and in furtherance of committing or attempting to commit one of the following offenses: first or second degree arson as defined in RCC § 22E-2501; first degree sexual abuse as defined in RCC § 22E-1303; first degree sexual abuse of a minor as defined in RCC § 22E-1304; first and second degree criminal abuse of a minor as defined in RCC § 22E-1501; first degree burglary as defined in RCC § 22E-2701 when committed while possessing a dangerous weapon on his or her person; first, second, third, or fourth degree robbery as defined in RCC § 22E-1501; or first or second degree kidnapping as defined in RCC § 22E-1401. - (c) Voluntary Intoxication.
+A person shall be deemed to have consciously disregarded the risk required to prove that the person acted with extreme indifference to human life in paragraph (b)(1) if the person, is unaware of the risk due to self-induced intoxication, but would have been aware had the person been sober.